 Based on this review:

-- 298 actions can be considered complete
+• 298 actions were considered complete

-- 3 actions were not assigned a status (by the BRCIM).
+• 3 actions were not assigned a status (by the BRCIM).

 For more information: